LL Cool J: 2012–2023: Authentic, G.O.A.T. 2 and recognition

+2024–present: The FORCE

+On June 14, 2024, LL Cool J released the single "Saturday Night Special", featuring rappers Rick Ross and Fat Joe; the single marks LL Cool J's first single as a lead artist in eight years and serves as the lead single from his fourteenth studio album, The FORCE, which is entirely produced by Q-Tip.
+The album was released on September 6, 2024, under Def Jam Recordings, his first under the label since 2008's Exit 13, and distributed by Def Jam and UMG's sister counterpart Virgin Music Group, instead of parent company Universal Music Group.
+The single "Proclivities", featuring rapper Saweetie, was released in August 2024.
+On August 31, 2024, LL Cool J released the album's fourth single "Murdergram Deux", featuring Eminem.

 Acting career

 While LL Cool J first appeared as a rapper in the movie Krush Groove (performing "I Can't Live Without My Radio"), his first acting part was a small role in a high school football movie called Wildcats.
 He landed the role of Captain Patrick Zevo in Barry Levinson's 1992 film Toys.
 From 1995 to 1999, he starred in his own television sitcom In the House.
 He portrayed an ex-Oakland Raiders running back who finds himself in financial difficulties and is forced to rent part of his home out to a single mother and her two children, one of whom moves out with her before the third season.

-In 1998, LL Cool J played security guard Ronny in Halloween H20, the seventh movie in the Halloween franchise.
-In 1999, co-starred as Preacher, the chef in the Renny Harlin horror/comedy Deep Blue Sea.
+In 1998, LL Cool J played security guard Ronny in Halloween H20: 20 Years Later, the seventh movie in the Halloween franchise.
+In 1999, he co-starred as Preacher, the chef in the Renny Harlin horror/comedy Deep Blue Sea.
 He received positive reviews for his role as Dwayne Gittens, an underworld boss nicknamed "God", in In Too Deep.
 Later that year, he starred as Julian Washington—a talented but selfish running back on fictional professional football team the Miami Sharks—in Oliver Stone's drama Any Given Sunday.
 He and co-star Jamie Foxx allegedly got into a real fistfight while filming a fight scene.
 During the next two years, LL Cool J appeared in Rollerball, Deliver Us from Eva, S.W.A.T., and Mindhunters.